hibtc/btf-simulation/README.md

 The template 'submitBTFsim.sh' is an exemplary script to submit the job via slurm, please make the proper modifications to make it run in your cluster

+# Before launching the simulation

+Please modify the script

+- Templates/run_btf.py

+The path to your working directory has to be inserted in order to find the /src directory